top of page

 Regret Processing

 Regret is a normal part of life.
-People with lower self-esteem tend to overidentify with the "should haves" and "could haves" of their past (i.e. I should have done better on this thing).
+People with lower self-worth tend to overidentify with the "should haves" and "could haves" of their past (i.e. I should have done better on this thing).
 We'll work to better understand your regrets and explore the ways in which they impact your current and future outlook.

 Future Goal Planning

-Low self-esteem can limit optimism and impair our ability to set and pursue goals.
+Low self-worth can limit optimism and impair our ability to set and pursue goals.
 Throughout your therapy, we'll work to identify the things you want and create strategies based on your strengths to increase the odds you achieve the outcomes you seek.

 bottom of page